Playing Fruit Ninja on Your iPhone and iPad: A Real Hands-On Guide

 Is Fruit Ninja free on iPhone and iPad?

 Yes.
-As of 2026 it is a free download from the App Store on both devices, and the free version is fully playable.
-It does include ads between runs and optional in app purchases for blades, backgrounds, and an ad free bundle.
-We started with the free version to judge it honestly and only bought the ad removal after deciding we would keep playing.
+As of 2026 the main Fruit Ninja app from Halfbrick is a free download from the App Store on both devices, and the free version is fully playable.
+It includes ads between runs and optional in-app purchases for blades, backgrounds, and an ad-free bundle.
+If you have an Apple Arcade subscription, Fruit Ninja Classic+ is the same game with no ads and no in-app purchases at all.

 Is Fruit Ninja a good game for young children?

 We think so, with a couple of sensible setup steps.
-Zen mode has no bombs and no harsh penalty, which makes it a gentle starting point, and the swiping is great for hand eye coordination.
-Before handing over your iPhone or iPad, turn on Screen Time purchase restrictions so a child cannot accidentally buy blades or backgrounds.
+Zen mode has no bombs and no harsh penalty, which makes it a gentle starting point, and the swiping is good for hand-eye coordination.
+Before handing over your iPhone or iPad on the free version, open Settings, then Screen Time, then Content and Privacy Restrictions, and set In-app Purchases to Don't Allow so a child cannot accidentally buy blades or backgrounds.

 Does it play better on an iPad than an iPhone?